 21. Use Points for Suite Nights

-Hyatt now allows you to guarantee yourself an upgrade at booking by using an increased amount of points to book either a Club Room, Standard Suite, or even a Premium Suite!
+Hyatt also allows you to guarantee yourself an upgrade at booking by using an increased amount of points to book either a Regency/Grand Club Room, Standard Suite, or even a Premium Suite!

-As you can see from the above award chart, rates for each award category can vary, but a premium suite will always cost you double the standard rate.
-The extra expense in points might not initially seem worth it, especially if you’re already a Hyatt Globalist member, but if you’re celebrating a special occasion and what to be certain you’ll have a suite it can definitely be worthwhile.
+Be aware that a Premium Suite will always cost you double the standard rate.
+The extra expense in points might not initially seem worth it, especially if you’re already a Hyatt Globalist member, but if you’re celebrating a special occasion and want to be certain you’ll have a suite, it can definitely be worthwhile.

 You can also book standard rooms with points and cash.
 Unlike award stays, these bookings will help you earn status credits.
 This can be a useful tool if you need a few more nights to reach the next level of status.
 It can also be helpful if you want to offset some of the cost and save some points for another booking.

-If you’d like more space, you can upgrade a paid stay to a suite for 6,000-9,000 Hyatt points.
+If you’d like more space, you can upgrade a paid stay to a suite for 6,000 to 9,000 World of Hyatt points.
 These rooms also allow you to access club lounges.

 The World of Hyatt program provides some amazing award stay opportunities.
 In fact, it’s the only hotel program where we recommend transferring Chase Ultimate Rewards points under normal circumstances.

 With Hyatt, you can feel confident that you’ll find a great hotel to enjoy on your vacations!

 Lastly, don’t miss our article on the best ways to redeem a Hyatt Category 1-4 free night certificate!